Riqky/portfolio/_pages/htb_ctf.md

 ## Gunship

-Gunship is an easy web challenge with one star difficulty.
+Gunship is an easy web challenge with one-star difficulty.
 It is a simple website that asks you for a name of a band member you like best and then responds with `Hello guest, thank you for letting us know!`.
 After throwing some tests at it, we started looking through the code.
 There we found this:

 ```js
 // unflatten seems outdated and a bit vulnerable to prototype pollution
 // we sure hope so that po6ix doesn't pwn our puny app with his AST injection on template engines
 ```

 Ah!
 This application is vulnerable for AST injection!
 And apparently some po6ix is able to pwn this.
 After a quick google we found the page of this po6ix and he has a nice blog post about AST injection. ([source](https://blog.p6.is/AST-Injection/)) AST pollution is a where you can abuse JavaScript's prototype system to write into the memory.
 Basically, JS's prototyping is setting a default static value to an object, with is always read first.
-So being able to write into objects is a very good way to exploit a application.
+So being able to write into objects is a very good way to exploit an application.

 There first tested payload is: